ministryofjustice/worm/README.md

 machine.
 You will be prompted to enter your Mac OS password so the system links can be established.
 You will also need to have `AWS`, `kubectl`, `cloud-platform` and `php` installed on your command line.

+If successfull, you should be able to run `worm` in your terminal window and it load the worm command options.

 Step 3: Setup your AWS profiles
 Once WORM is installed the first thing to setup is your AWS profiles.
 In each kubernetes namespaces run `worm create:profiles`.
 This creates a standard and